Lost-In-MASE/x9115AAP/paper/README.md

 ![Bucket](https://github.com/Lost-In-MASE/x9115AAP/blob/master/paper/images/bucket.png)

 Support Vector Machine (SVM) was the approach followed by Sun et al. to building a discriminative model or classifier based on a set of labeled vectors.
 In SVM, given a set of vectors, some belonging to a positive class and others belonging to a negative class.
 SVM tries to build a hyperplane that separates vectors belonging to the positive class from those of the negative class with the largest margin.
 All the reports in the repository are organized into a bucket structure.
 The bucket structure is a hash-map-like data structure.
 Each bucket contains a master report as the key and all the duplicates of the master as its value.
 Therefore, each bucket stands for a distinct defect, while all the reports in a bucket correspond to the same defect.
-Figure 2 shows the structure of the bucket diagrammatically.
-Figure 3 discriminative shows the overall framework of the approach.
+Figure above shows the structure of the bucket diagrammatically.
+Figure below shows the overall framework of the approach.
 In general, there are three main steps in the system - preprocessing, training a discriminative model and retrieving duplicate bug reports.
 The first step, preprocessing, follows a standard natural language processing style of tokenization, stemming and stop-words removal.
 The second step, training a discriminative model, trains SVM classifier to answer the question “How likely are two bug reports duplicates of each other?”.
 The third step, retrieving duplicate bug reports, makes use of this classifier to retrieve relevant bug reports from the repository.

 ![SVM](https://github.com/Lost-In-MASE/x9115AAP/blob/master/paper/images/svm.png)

-Figure 4 shows the experiment results of the seven runs on the three datasets.
+Figure below shows the experiment results of the seven runs on the three datasets.
 In the figure, the horizontal axis is the top N list size, and the vertical axis is the recall rate; J stands for [12], R stands for [13] and W is [6].
 Suffix -1 or -2 represents weighing summaries 1 or 2.
 O corresponds to approach followed by [11].
 From the three sub figures, we can easily come to the first conclusion that the technique [11] brings a lot of improvement.
 They were able to achieve 17–31% relative improvement in OpenOffice dataset, 22–26% in Firefox dataset and 35–43% in Eclipse dataset.
 They were able to conclude that manually empirically weighing summaries for traditional IR techniques can help improve limited performance as the six curves near the bottom of each sub figure are very close to one another.

 ![SVMResults](https://github.com/Lost-In-MASE/x9115AAP/blob/master/paper/images/svm_results.png)